asutosh10/rock_paper_scissor/README.md

 # rock_paper_scissor
-This is a project of rock paper scissors game using javasript, html and css
+This is a project of rock paper scissors game using javascript, html and css